 Get ready for a challenging year!
 Your fourth grader will continue to split reading time between literature (including stories, dramas, and poetry) and nonfiction works of history, social studies, science, and even some technical texts (think maps and charts) — but expect both the content and language to challenge your child.
-Under Common Core the same texts are used in fourth and fifth grade, but the big difference is that fourth graders are only expected to tackle the easier texts by themselves and should get help with such words and concepts.
+Under the Common Core Standards, the same texts are used in fourth and fifth grade, but the big difference is that fourth graders are only expected to tackle the easier texts by themselves and should get help with such words and concepts.

 A big step forward in your child’s understanding of fiction and nonfiction this year has to do with identifying — and explaining — how different kinds of texts are structured.
 For instance, poems have stanzas, while stories have paragraphs.
 Fourth graders learn to discuss the verse, rhythm, and meter in poetry, and the cast of characters, settings, and dialogues in stories.
 When your child discusses nonfiction, they’ll be asked similarly analytical questions: What’s the chronology of the Revolutionary War?
 What was the cause and effect of the Trail of Tears?

 A knowledge bank

 Think of it like using reading comprehension skills to build an account — like a bank account — full of knowledge.
-In every poem, story, passage, or book read, fourth graders are expected to glean a main point, message, and a few key facts, relate it to what they already know, and “bank” the knowledge for future use.
+In every poem, story, passage, or book read, fourth graders are expected to glean the main point, message, and a few key facts, relate it to what they already know, and “bank” the knowledge for future use.